 The State Office has the approval authority over smaller Section 523 Self-Help grant applications up to \$300,000.
-Section 502 home loan funds are allocated on a state-by-state basis and the State Office allocates the 502 money based on a state Rural Development formula.
-There are additional staff members who are key to the operation of a self-help program located in many State Offices:
+Section 502 home loan funds are allocated on a state-by-state basis and the

+State Office distributes the 502 funds based on a state RD formula that is released annually via a funding policy memorandum.
+Staff members who are key to the operation of a self-help program located in the State Offices are the: